 You’re confidently marketing your company with its trademark, knowing that the public will recognize the mark and associate it with your business.

-However, what happens if you find out that someone else has – either knowingly or unknowingly – registered a trademark very similar to yours?
+However, what happens if you find out that someone else – either knowingly or unknowingly – has registered a trademark that is confusingly similar to your own?

 Fortunately, there are a few steps you can take to cancel such an infringing mark.

 What Counts as Trademark Infringement?